Cause

 The Die

-cause indicates a defect or in other words, an unexpected failure of type Throwable
+cause indicates a defect, an unexpected failure of type Throwable

 .
-Additionally, it contains the stack traces of the occurred defect.
-We can use the Cause.die
+It contains the stack trace of the defect that occurred.
+We can use Cause.die

 to create one: